mbeddr/mps-platform-docs/src/doc/docs/mbeddr/building_mbeddr_locally.md

 If you get compilation errors, try a different order.
 Some projects like *com.mbeddr.doc* and *com.mbeddr.doc.aspect* don't have as many dependencies on other projects as other projects.

-If a lot of errors occur in the *com.mbeddr.debugger* project, you don't have the spawner plugin installed.

 !!! warning "When anything goes wrong, and you want to start over, clean the generated files: `git clean -xdf`.
 After you've made a change, (re)build the parts of the project that you've changed and push the branch so that the build server can make a complete build + execute the tests."

 !!!hint "You don't need to open all dependent projects if you make a change in one project."

+## MPS 2022.2 and earlier

+Open the *com.mbeddr.debugger* project first in MPS (multiple projects are located in the code/languages folder) and run `./gradlew install` on Mac/Linux or `gradlew.bat install` on Windows in the command line.
+This command should build the entire project and takes more than 10 minutes.
+You don't have to start this command from inside MPS, but when you execute it on the regular command line, you might need to pass `-PMPS_PATHS_SELECTOR`to gradle to set the path to the MPS home directory.
+When everything works, the script should install a *spawner* plugin into your MPS installation.
+This plugin contains libraries for the [Eclipse C/C++ development tooling](https://www.eclipse.org/cdt/) and needs to be installed.
+It also installs the idea plugin for the actions filter language, which you needs to install to use the language.

+!!! warning "If a lot of errors occur in the *com.mbeddr.debugger* project, you don't have the spawner plugin installed."